GlacierMIP/GlacierMIP3/README_data.md

 | `ice_loss_slope_1.5_to_3.0_per_tenth_degC_rel_2020` | Sensitivity of committed glacier mass loss (ΔTemp=1.5 to 3.0°C) - unit : % per 0.1°C  |

 *Abbreviations: “10/100 largest” refers to the 10/100 glaciers with the largest initial glacier mass at inventory date according to the estimate by Farinotti et al. 2021. ”reg-aw” refers to regionally glacier-area weighted, “reg” refers to regional, “avg” refers to average, “Temp” refers to temperature, “Prcp” refers to precipitation.*
-> used for Extended Data Table 1 and 3, and for Fig. 4, Extended Data Fig. 2, Supplementary Fig. 4, and many other figures
+> used for Supplementary Data Table S1 and S3, and for Fig. 4, Supplementary Fig. S3, S9, and many other figures

 -------